WatanabeYuto/watanabeyuto.github.io/index.md

 ### Note

-It is a great pleasure that I will start my Ph.D. research at UC San Diego in September 2024.
+It is a great pleasure that I can start my Ph.D. research at UC San Diego in September 2024.